hungbuiwork/capstone-archive/README.md

 # Steps to get started
 1. Use git to clone this repository
-2. run the following lines of code
+2. run the following lines of npx
 3. to get into the folder, run --> cd [folder name]
 4. to install dependencies, run --> npm install
 5. run the project --> npm run start